 SPECIAL TO OURLADS BLOG by Matt Waldman

-The following blog is a reprint by permission of the third in a series of five articles by Matt Waldman that was posted on his blog: mattwaldmanrsp.com/
+The following blog is a reprint by permission of the fourth in a series of five articles by Matt Waldman that was posted on his blog: http://mattwaldmanrsp.com/

 I think it’s accurate to describe Ourlads’ Dan Shonka as one of the ultimate practitioners of football evaluation.
 Shonka has 39 years of football experience as a player, college recruiter, college coach, and a combine 16 years as a NFL scout for National Scouting Service, the Philadelphia Eagles, the Washington Redskins, and the Kansas City Chiefs.

 Last week, Shonka agreed to speak with me about scouting, players, and the NFL.
 The scheduled 60 minutes became two hours of football talk that flew by.
 Dan was afraid I got more than I bargained for, but I told him that I got exactly what I wanted – just more than I could have expected.

 In this segment of the conversation, Shonka talks about pro prospects from the past and present, including two players he thought would be great who didn’t pan out, a sneaky-good runner he and Wes Bunting both like, and his take on Andrew Luck.